vmware/cluster-api-provider-cloud-director/docs/CLUSTERCTL.md

 <a name="template_flavors"></a>
 ## Template flavors

+- All of the templates to generate the cluster manifests are located at `templates` directory under the root of the github repository.
 - Currently, we have v1.20.8, v1.21.8, v1.22.9 as template flavors, and they each have their own etcd/dns versions pre-populated.
 Please ensure your `~/.cluster-api/clusterctl.yaml` has VCD_TEMPLATE_NAME matching the correct versions of Kubernetes.
 For example, if `VCD_TEMPLATE_NAME=Ubuntu 20.04 and Kubernetes v1.21.8+vmware.1` then use `v1.21.8-crs` flavor.